AdobeDocs/experience-manager-cloud-service.nl-NL/help/screens-cloud/creating-content/manage-publish.md

 ---
-title: Een kanaal in schermen publiceren als Cloud Service
+title: Een kanaal publiceren in as a Cloud Service schermen
-description: Op deze pagina wordt beschreven hoe u een kanaal in Schermen publiceert als een Cloud Service.
+description: Op deze pagina wordt beschreven hoe u een kanaal in as a Cloud Service schermen publiceert.
+exl-id: a69086d2-777c-4a94-bd22-5c02f98bbedb
-source-git-commit: 148fb0adf5c8ed60053225e84ddc42532fd7483c
+source-git-commit: 940a01cd3b9e4804bfab1a5970699271f624f087
 workflow-type: tm+mt
 source-wordcount: '305'
 ht-degree: 0%

 ---

-# Kanalen in schermen publiceren als Cloud Service {#publish-channel-screens-cloud}
+# Kanalen in as a Cloud Service schermen publiceren {#publish-channel-screens-cloud}

 ## Inleiding {#introduction}